iamsuryasonar/webdev-notes/Promises.md

 To create a promise, we need to create an instance object using the Promise constructor function.
 The Promise constructor function takes in one parameter.
 That parameter is a function called as the executor function.
 A function to be executed by the constructor.
 It receives two functions as parameters: resolveFunc and rejectFunc.
 Any errors thrown in the executor will cause the promise to be rejected, and the return value will be neglected.

-> **_NOTE:_** resolveFunc and rejectFunc are same as resolve and reject, you can use whatever you want but resolve and reject are convention that is commonly used.
+> **_NOTE:_**  resolveFunc and rejectFunc are same as resolve and reject, you can use whatever function name you want but resolve and reject are convention that is commonly used.

-So, you might want to perform a task after the promise is resolved and rejected.
+So, you might want to perform a task after the promise is resolved or rejected.
 Thats when we use .then(), .catch() and .finally() methods.

 ## .then()